izdwuut/gog-picker/README.md

 # License

 The GoG Picker is licensed under a permissive [MIT License](LICENSE).
-JSON-RPC Python wrapper for Random.org used under the [MIT License](https://github.com/RandomOrg/JSON-RPC-Python/blob/master/LICENSE).